Bacha Khan University

-Currently, the university's campus consists of 25 acres, with another 97 acres of land being purchased near Charsadda, Motorway Interchange.
-The Academic Departments at Bacha Khan University, Charsadda currently include more than 3047 students who are enrolled in BS, Masters and MS/MPhil degree programs.
-There are two boys and one girls' hostel at the campus.
+Currently, the university's campus consists of 25 acres, with another 97 acres of land being purchased near Charsadda motorway interchange.
+More than 3000 students are enrolled in BS, Masters and MS/MPhil degree programs.
+There are two men's and one women's hostel at the campus.

+In January 20, 2016, at least 20 people were killed in the university by Pakistani Taliban terrorists attack.

 Departments

 Bacha Khan University offers education in the following areas: